Film North – Huntsville International Film Festival: History

 West Wind: A Vision of Tom Thomson opened the 2011 Film North 2 festival on September 22, 2011.
-This documentary explores Tom Thomson's extraordinary contribution to Canada's artistic development, and was directed by Michele Hozer and Peter Raymont.
+This documentary explores Tom Thomson's extraordinary contribution to Canada's artistic development, and was directed by Michèle Hozer and Peter Raymont.

 The Lifetime Achievement Bull's Eye Award 2011 recipient, Michael Snow, requested screening his 1967 film Wavelength in its original format.
 Film North found 1600 feet of original film and projector, and drove these up to Huntsville to screen Wavelength.